AngeloGaeta1990/bifxngs_community/README.md

 ## Features
 - ### Navigation
   - At the top left corner of the page there is the website title linking to the home page.
-  - the ramaining navigation links show up to the right: Home,Resources, Join us, Contact us.
+  - The ramaining navigation links show up to the right: Home,Resources, Join us, Contact us.
   - The white color of the font contrasts with the green background.
   - The navigation describes the name of the website and make easy to the user to navigate trough the different sections.
   - The color of the font in the navigation bar changes on the basis of where the user is.